 This post contains affiliate links.
 Read the affiliate disclosure.

-How I Get Photography Clients
+How to Connect with Photography Clients

 When it comes to getting photography clients, I think it’s really important to look at the options and figure out what methods make the most sense for you, your time and your budget.

 First of all, I’m not a big fan of “the hustle.”
 I don’t go to portfolio reviews or networking events.
 I find them to be time consuming, potentially expensive and exhausting.
 I’ve burned myself out in the past and my work suffered because of it.
 But, once I started approaching clients in a more simplified way, I started getting more and more leads.
 It’s very possible to get yourself out there without the crazy hustle.

 1. Build A “Good” Website